Psychogenic Non-Epileptic Seizures (PNES)

 What are Psychogenic Non-Epileptic Seizures?

-Psychogenic Non-Epileptic Seizures (PNES) appear to look like epileptic seizures, but they are not caused by electrical disturbances in the brain.
-It is possible for one person to have both epileptic and psychogenic non-epileptic seizures.
+Psychogenic Non-Epileptic Seizures (PNES) appear to look like neurologically based seizures, but they are not caused by electrical disturbances in the brain.
+It is possible for one person to have both neurologically based seizures, and psychogenic non-epileptic seizures.

 What causes PNES?